vipulnaik/diet-exercise-health/notes/2020-03-coronavirus-activity-tracker.md

 ## Wednesday March 25

 * Around 1 PM: I went to Bangkok Thai Cuisine and ordered yellow curry tofu to go.
 I paid by cash.
-The cashier was one of the regular people and I can recognize her.
+The server was one of the regular people and I can recognize her.

 See also https://github.com/vipulnaik/daily-updates/issues/136